modularml/mojo/CONTRIBUTING.md

 ### Typos

 We have a tool to check for typos.
 It's included in the `pre-commit`.
-I also runs in the CI.
+It also runs in the CI.
 If you believe that the spellchecker flagged a word that's correct, you can add this word to the list of allowed extras in the `.pre-commit-config.yaml` file.